Graham Watson: Early life

 Graham Watson was born in Rothesay on the Isle of Bute (Scotland, United Kingdom), the eldest of six children.
 His father was an officer in the Royal Navy and his mother a teacher.
 Watson was educated at the City of Bath Boys' School following his father’s posting to the Admiralty in Bath.
 He returned to Scotland to attend Heriot-Watt University in Edinburgh where he graduated in 1979 with a Bachelor of Arts in modern languages.
-He worked first as a freelance interpreter and translator and then (1980–83) as an administrator at Paisley College of Technology.
+While at university he spent one semester studying at the University of Geneva and one at Karl Marx University in Leipzig in the German Democratic Republic.
+At the latter he was spied on by a fellow British student working for the East German Stasi (State Security Police): the story of this is told in the book The Stasi Files by (Free Press, 2004) and has been the subject of documentary film productions by the BBC and Channel Four.
+On graduating from university in 1979, Watson worked first as a freelance interpreter and translator and then (1980–83) as an administrator at Paisley College of Technology.
 He now speaks four European languages.

-Watson began his political activity in the National League of Young Liberals in 1972.
-As international officer of the Scottish Young Liberals he became involved in the International Federation of Liberal Youth, becoming a vice-president (1977) then General Secretary (1979) of the organisation.
+Watson began his political activity in the Scottish Young Liberals in 1976.
+As international officer of the Scottish Young Liberals he became involved in the International Federation of Liberal Youth, becoming a vice-president (1977) then General Secretary (1979) of the organization.
 He was a founder of the European Communities' Youth Forum.
 He served as a council member of the European Liberal Democrat and Reform Party between 1983 and 1993.
 Between 1983 and 1987 he also served as head of the private office of then leader of the British Liberal Party, Sir David Steel.

 In 1988 he began work for the bank HSBC in London and Hong Kong.
 His time there encompassed three months with the European Bank for Reconstruction and Development and gave him an interest in the Far East.
 He has travelled widely in the region and speaks some Mandarin Chinese.